ucsd-cse12-f20/ucsd-cse12-f20.github.io/pa2/index.md

 course web site</a>.

 You can always ask the staff about anything from lecture.
-For this PA, you may find it especially helpful to go over the worksheets and code from January 14 (Monday) and January 16 (Wednesday).
+For this PA, you may find it especially helpful to go over the worksheets and code from the lecture on Array Lists and Linked Lists.
 The staff will politely decline requests to help with the PA, however.

 If you have any policy questions, please ask!